LucasReinaldo/react-typescript-eslint-prettier-boilerplate/README.md

 If you are starting and don't know how to create a project on your own and config eslint, prettier, editorconfig I highly recommend you to give a try.
 But don't forget, look it up to know what's going on here. 😉

+The initial project was created with [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).

 ## 🚀 Technologies

 The project was mainly developed with the following technologies: